 Seke Chimutengwende is a choreographer, performer, movement director and teacher.
-He joins us 12th-16th July as part of his research into a new group choreography.
+He joined us 12th-16th July as part of his research into a new group choreography.
 The research explores ghosts and haunted houses as a metaphor for how histories of slavery and colonialism continuously haunt the present.

-Some of Seke’s current references include the following books and films if you’d like to read or watch along with him:
+Some of Seke’s references include the following books and films if you’d like to read or watch along with him:

 Beloved by Toni Morrison, Zone One by Colson Whitehead, The Keep by Jennifer Egan, The Rats in the Walls by HP Lovecraft, A Penguin Book of Ghost Stories, The Weird and Eerie by Mark Fisher, Ghostly Matters by Avery Gordon, How Europe Underdeveloped Africa by Walter Rodney, Capitalism and Slavery by Eric Williams, The Famished Road by Ben Okri, Lincoln in the Bardo by George Saunders

 And films such as The Haunting (1963), The Innocents (1961) and The Exorcist BBC Dead of Night series from 1972.

 We're delighted to have hosted Chimutengwende in July 2021 as part of his research into a new group choreography.
 The research explores ghosts and haunted houses as a metaphor for how histories of slavery and colonialism continuosuly haunt the present.